The Definitive Guide to 2026’s Most Stylish Trainers

 Be honest with me—how many pairs of trainers are currently lined up in your wardrobe?
-The gym pair, the battered runners you actually run in, the sneakers you throw on for a quick shop run… and then, of course, your best fashion trainers.
-You know the ones: the box-fresh styles you reach for when styling everything from floaty dresses to jeans, the sleek all-white leather pair that solves every smart-casual dilemma, and the nostalgic kicks you’ve clung to since your teenage years (thankfully, Converse are trending once again).
+The gym pair, the battered runners you actually run in, the sneakers you throw on when popping out to the shop… and then, of course, your best fashion trainers.
+You know the ones: the box-fresh styles you reach for to pair with everything from wool trousers to jeans, the sleek all-white leather pair that solves every smart-casual dilemma, and the nostalgic kicks you’ve clung to since your teenage years (thankfully, Converse are trending once again).

-And yet, despite this rotation, you’re still wondering what the best trainers for women are right now.
-Much like denim, trainers sit in that rare category of wardrobe staples that move in slow but steady trend cycles—shifting just enough each season to refresh your look, but never so drastically that they fall out of favour.
-The right pair has the power to transform an outfit in an instant.
+And yet, despite this rotation, you’re still wondering which trainers should be next on your list.
+And, importantly, which trainer trends should we be investing in for the new year?
+Much like denim, trainers sit in that rare category of wardrobe staples that move in slow but steady trend cycles—shifting just enough to refresh your look, but never so drastically that they fall out of favour.
+So, in the theme of keeping things fresh, you may want to swap out those bright white kicks for a trending brown shade or perhaps an understated pair in suede.
+Both of which have been spied on the most fashionable faces of New York, London, Milan and Paris.

-In the theme of honesty, my own trainer tally currently sits at 12.
-Among them: a cow-print style from Nicki Hoyne, a silver Adidas pair softened perfectly with wear, and a now sold-out Wales Bonner x Adidas collaboration in rich brown leather.
+Now, in the spirit of honesty, my own trainer tally currently sits at 12.
+Among them: a cow-print style from Nicki Hoyne, a silver Adidas pair softened perfectly with wear, and a brown suede Dries Van Noten style—the perfect autumn trainer, I would say.
 While my fellow Marie Claire fashion editor Clementina Jackson has nabbed the ever-popular yellow Onitsuka Tigers, as well as yet another silver pair (it seems we have a theme).
 So, between us—and years of trainer investments—we’ve compiled a considered edit of the best women’s trainers to buy now.

 The Best Trainers To Invest In Now

-Why we love them: Rihanna was recently spotted in these Puma Speedcats, and if they're good enough for her, they're good enough for us.
+Why we love them: Rihanna has been spotted in these Puma Speedcats, and if they're good enough for her, they're good enough for us.

 Luxury label trainers are now as recognisable as each brand's best-selling bag, with each famous fashion house vying for our attention.
-While personal preference of both look and label are key in this category, the current luxury trainers in pole position are Dries Van Noten's suede sneakers, Louis Vuitton's Sneakerinas, and really any Miu Miu style, since the brand's collab with New Balance became a bestseller.
+While personal preference of both look and label is key in this category, the current luxury trainers in pole position are Demna's recently launched Shift Trainers at Gucci, any bestselling Dries Van Noten style, and Louis Vuitton's Sneakerina.

 Everyone should own a clean white trainer in their collection.
 Not only is it the easiest option to style (unless you solely wear all-black outfits), but their minimalist nature means they work for every occasion, slipping effortlessly into that smart-casual dress code.